25 Hidden Oregon and Washington hotels

 At the Helm Hotel

-Although I haven’t stayed here, this harborside perch is on my list to experience the next time I’m driving down the Washington Coast — it looks like a great place.
+This harborside perch is comfortably appointed — with everything you’d expect from a modern inn.
 It’s located across from Astoria in Ilwaco, Washington, close to Cape Disappointment and the Long Beach Peninsula.
+Enjoy the local vibes from the cozy pub on the premises, or wander down the promenade to Salt Pub.
 The Port of Ilwaco is also a popular place to take a boating excursion — I’ve gone salmon fishing from this location.

 Oregon Coast places to stay.